New Norcia, Western Australia: Heritage sites

 With decreasing numbers of active colleges, and changes in the organisation of the town, some buildings and sites have been restored and incorporated into a heritage trail within the town.
 The following buildings are among the heritage buildings situated on the site of the monastery, which is registered on the Register of the National Estate and classified by the National Trust of Australia WA:

 Pipe organs

 There are two pipe organs located within the abbey buildings.
 In the Abbey Church of the Holy Trinity is a large German organ, built in 1922 by Albert Möser of Munich, with 34 speaking stops.
 The organ was designed in consultation with the abbey organist, Dom Stephen Moreno.

 The second pipe organ, of 11 speaking stops and much more modern in style, is located in the oratory chapel.
 This organ was built in 1983 by Bellsham Pipe Organs.

 Space station

 The New Norcia Station, a ground station for the European Space Agency, is located 8 km south of the town.

+Notable people

+Notable people associated with the town include filmmaker Warwick Thornton, who attended Salvado College.